ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

    ansible-galaxy collection verify -r requirements.yml --keyring ~/.ansible/pubring.kbx

-When a collection is installed from a Galaxy server, the signatures provided by the server to verify the collection's authenticity are saved alongside the installed collections.
-This data is used to verify the internal consistency of the collection without querying the Galaxy server again when the ``--offline`` option is provided.
+When a collection is installed from a self-hosted Galaxy server, the signatures provided by the server to verify the collection's authenticity are saved alongside the installed collections.
+This data is used to verify the internal consistency of the collection without querying the self-hosted Galaxy server again when the ``--offline`` option is provided.

 .. code-block:: bash